Akashi, Hyōgo: Economy

-Akashi is located within the Hanshin Industrial Area and Harima Seaside Industrial Area and has succeeded in attracting many companies to its Futami Seaside Industrial Park. the city has long been noted for aviation-related instrumentation manufacturers and electronic component manufacturers.
+Akashi is located within the Hanshin Industrial Area and Harima Seaside Industrial Area and has succeeded in attracting many companies to its Futami Seaside Industrial Park.
+The city has long been noted for aviation-related instrumentation manufacturers and electronic component manufacturers.
 Yamato Scale, a leading global manufacturer of commercial weighing and packaging equipment, is headquartered in the city.
 Due to its transportation connections and location, numerous bedroom communities have developed for commuters to Kobe and Osaka, which is estimated to exceed 30% of the working population.
 The city has also been noted since the Edo Period for its production of sake.

 Education

-Akashi has 28 public elementary schools, 13 public middle schools and one public high school operated by the city government and seven public high schools operated by the Hyōgo Prefectural Department of Education.
-There is also one national elementary school.
-The city also operates one special education school for the handicapped.
-The nursing school of University of Hyogo is located in Akashi.
+Elementary and Junior High Schools

+Akashi has 28 municipal elementary schools and 13 municipal junior high schools.
+School attendance boundaries are determined by the Akashi City Board of Education.
+However, Takaoka-higashi Elementary, Takaoka-nishi Elementary, and Takaoka Middle School operate under a special open-enrollment policy.
+Students from anywhere in the city can attend these schools if they complete the required application process (though, as of 2022, new applications are only accepted for incoming first graders).